 FEES/PAYMENT

-The fee for Service(s) provided under this SOW is $12,000.00 including travel and other project-related expenses.
-Customer shall be invoiced upon Milestone completion listed below.
-Payment is due and payable per the terms of the Master Agreement.
+Fees for this service (valued at $12,000.00) are nullified per agreement 20268237-2, the two year software renewal.
+The fee for Service(s) provided under this SOW includes travel and other project-related expenses.

 SERVICE ACCEPTANCE CERTIFICATES